gavinking/data-demo-quarkus/README.md

 # Demo app for Hibernate Data Repositories on Quarkus

-This project uses Quarkus, the Supersonic Subatomic Java Framework, and Hibernate's implementation of Jakarta Data.
+[Hibernate Data Repositories](https://hibernate.org/repositories) is an implementation of Jakarta Data backed by Hibernate ORM.
+This project shows Hibernate Data Repositories used from Quarkus RESTEasy Classic.

+Here we observe:

+- Jakarta Persistence annotations used to declare and map entity types like `Book`, `Author`, and `Publisher`,
+- Jakarta Data annotations used to declare a `Library` repository acting as a facade to Hibernate's `StatelessSession`, and
+- JAX-RS annotations used to declare the frontend `LibraryResource`, with `Library` injected via CDI.

 This is the Gradle version.
 There's also a [Maven version](https://github.com/gavinking/data-demo-quarkus-mvn).

+## Dependencies:

+- Quarkus 3.15 or above, with RESTEasy Classic and Jackson
+- Jakarta Data 1.0
+- Hibernate Metamodel Generator 6.6

-## Running the application in dev mode
+### Running the application in dev mode

 You can run your application in dev mode that enables live coding using: